madhankumar2592/genai-hackathon/README.md

 ## Usage

 To interact with AIR LEGION, simply query the system with your airline-related questions.
 The system retrieves relevant information from the knowledge base and generates accurate responses using the integrated foundation model.

+## Developed by
+Shalini , Cijo  , Madhan